kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 entirely confident yet about expectations for their new role.

-And in that light, the behaviour based management systems focus on what's known as the continuous performance management.
-Those normally manifest as weekly 1-on-1s and regular coaching sessions.
+And in that light, the behaviour based management systems focus on what's known as the **continuous performance management**.
+Which normally manifests as weekly 1-on-1s and regular coaching sessions.
 The idea is that rather than wait for annual or quarterly reviews, a person receives an immediate feedback to their behaviour; both positive and negative.
 Expectations are constantly reiterated and gaps are addressed before they develop into actual problems.

 This approach allows the people to reach their optimal performance levels and become productive as quickly as possible.
-Which, in turn, leads the positive outcomes as soon as the circumstances will allow.
+Which, in turn, leads to the positive outcomes as soon as the circumstances will allow.

 My personal favourite part of continuous behaviour based performance management